How we use your personal information for Transportation purposes

 - Transport contractors; to ensure service users / children are collected and taken to the correct establishments.

 - Council’s Business Support Unit.
-This is when letters are sent to create bus passes for secondary pupils, to assess eligibility for disabled concessionary bus passes, to create ID badges for drivers and passenger assistants.
+This is when letters are sent to create bus passes for secondary pupils, to create ID badges for drivers and passenger assistants.

 - Schools / colleges; to ensure pupils are on the right transport.